jacksund/simmate/docs/apps/badelf/finder/electride_finder.md

 While it was originally conceived to support the BadELF algorithm, the current ElectrideFinder class can be used as a general tool for analyzing the ELF, providing considerably more information on each ELF feature than the BadElfToolkit class.

-All of the parameters can be found as a subsection of the `electride_finder_kwargs` section on our [parameters page](../../../../parameters)
+Explanations for each parameter can be found as a subsection of the `electride_finder_kwargs` section on our [parameters page](../../../../parameters)

 ## Initializing the Class